Skip to main content

 ParameterDefaultDescription

-Backward Masking Practice EnabledfalseEnable practice trials with feedback
+Backward Masking Practice EnabledtrueEnable practice trials with feedback

-Backward Masking Practice Trials[]Array of practice trial configurations
+Backward Masking Practice Trialsseeded example setArray of practice trial configurations (seeded with 4 example trials by default)

 Trial Configuration